Octobus provides you with commercial support for Mercurial, a free, distributed source

 improving the experience of other developers.

-Sailing between the worlds of development and infrastructure,
+have sailed between the worlds of infrastructure and

 After a first life as a mathematician, I